kevin-44/WAX_ExpressTrade_Integration/README.md

 No other command in this tutorial should be executed as `root`.
 Create a new user and add it to the `sudo` group so you'll have administrative privileges.

-- Create the user, replacing `example_user` with a username of your choice: `adduser example_user` (you'll be prompt to assign a password to the user, do it)
+- Create the user, replacing `example_user` with a username of your choice: `adduser example_user` (you'll be prompt to assign a password to the user)
 - Add the user to the `sudo` group: `adduser example_user sudo`

 #### Install Dependencies